Weierstrass filtration on Teichm\"uller curves and Lyapunov exponents: Upper bounds: Introduction

 Fix an $SL_2(\mathbb{R})$-invariant, ergodic measure $\mu$ on $\Omega\mathcal{M}_g$.
 The Lyapunov exponents for the Teichm\"{u}ller geodesic flow on $\Omega\mathcal{M}_g$ measure the logarithm of the growth rate of the Hodge norm of cohomology classes under the parallel transport along the geodesic flow.

 In general, it is difficult to compute the Lyapunov exponents.
-There are some algebraic attempts to compute the sum of certain Lyapunov exponents, all of which are based on the following fact: the sum of these Lyapunov exponents is related with the degree of certain vector bundles (cf. Theorem \ref{sumly}).
-In particular, the sum of Lyapunov exponents of a Teichm\"{u}ller curve equals $deg(f_*(\omega_{S/C}))/deg(\mathcal{L})$.
-This algebraic interpretation combined with information about the Harder-Narasimhan filtration gives the following estimate:
+There are some algebraic attempts to compute some special partial sums of Lyapunov exponents, all of which are based on the following fact: in these cases, the special partial sums of the Lyapunov exponents is related with the degree of certain vector bundles (cf. Theorem \ref{sumly}).
+In particular, the sum of Lyapunov exponents of a Teichm\"{u}ller curve equals $\mathrm{deg}(f_*(\omega_{S/C}))/\mathrm{deg}(\mathcal{L})$.
+This algebraic interpretation combined with information about the Harder-Narasimhan filtration gives us the following estimate:

-\begin{theorem} (Theorem \ref{main}) The sum of Lyapunov exponents of a Teichm\"{u}ller curve in $\Omega\mathcal{M}_g(m_1,...m_k)$ satisfies the inequality
+\begin{theorem}[Theorem \ref{main}] The sum of Lyapunov exponents of a Teichm\"{u}ller curve in $\Omega\mathcal{M}_g(m_1,...,m_k)$ satisfies the inequality

-Furthermore, equality occurs if and only if it lies in the hyperelliptic locus induced from $\mathcal{Q}(2k_1,...,2k_n,-1^{2g+2})$ or it is some special Teichm\"{u}ller curve in $\Omega\mathcal{M}_g(1^{2g-2})$. \end{theorem} D.W.
-Chen and M. M\"{o}ller have obtained many interesting upper bounds in \cite{CM11}\cite{Mo12}.
+Furthermore, equality occurs if and only if it lies in the hyperelliptic locus induced from $\mathcal{Q}(2k_1,...,2k_n,-1^{2g+2})$ or it is a special Teichm\"{u}ller curve in $\Omega\mathcal{M}_g(1^{2g-2})$. \end{theorem} Dawei Chen and Martin M\"{o}ller have obtained many interesting upper bounds in \cite{CM12}\cite{Mo13}.
+When $k\geq 4$, this upper bound better than the upper bound obtained by using Cornalba-Harris-Xiao's slope inequality.

-The Harder-Narasimhan filtration also gives rise to an upper bound of the degrees of any vector subbundles, especially those related to the sum of certain Lyapunov exponents (cf. Proposition \ref{pa}).
+The Harder-Narasimhan filtration also gives rise to an upper bound of the degrees of any locally free subsheaf, especially those related to the special partial sums of the Lyapunov exponents.

-For individual Lyapunov exponents, due to the lack of algebraic interpretation, we will make the following assumption: